lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 Where I am,
 When I am.

+## Less refined

-#### Components
+### Components

 - Scrape, filter
 - Writing and viewing bits that are grouped into "files" (patterns) along (at least) 3 axes: resolution, completion, age.
-These dimensions may use a general framework for hierarchical organization:
+These dimensions may use a:
-- Hierarchy: files, folders/links (graph file sytem. tags that have tags,... that have links to files).
+- General framework for organization: files, tags, paths lead to the overlap between files, folders/links (graph file sytem. tags that have tags,... that have links to files).
 Becomes circular through backlinks and possible references from inside the file.
 Allow linking anything.
 Images, text, make super easy.
 - Simple export into self contained copies
 - (opt.) version control: extend, branch, merge and view changes.
 Version history is a graph of graphs